 - Existing comments.

-- File-level docstring.
+- The file-level docstring.

-SUGGESTED_FOLLOWUPS section instead of changing it.
+SUGGESTED_FOLLOWUPS instead of changing it.

-Step 3: Use marked edit zones
+Step 3: Use marked edit zones for content

 outside the markers exactly as written.